sotpotatis/pomodoro-timer/README.md

 You also need to add the files `i2cmaster.h` and `i2cmaster.S` which are from Peter Fleury's I2CMaster library (can be found [here](http://www.peterfleury.epizy.com/avr-software.html?i=1))

+Inside `tests` you will find various tests carried out during the project - please see the `README` inside that directory.

 ## Documentation

 See the `docs` folder for Project documentation.